 Recycled Water Strategic Plan

 The South Tahoe Public Utility District is developing a Recycled Water Strategic Plan to determine the most cost-effective, innovative, and environmentally conscious way to manage recycled water in the future.
-This Plan will be developed over the next three years and involve opportunities for customers, agency partners, and the public to provide input.
+This Plan is being developed and involves opportunities for customers, agency partners, and the public to provide input.
 To receive email alerts on upcoming public meetings and project updates, send an email to recycledwater@stpud.us.

 Background